State Road 10 (Serbia): Planned motorway

-According to the Space Plan of Republic of Serbia, the motorway construction is being planned, side-by-side with the existing route.
+According to the Space Plan of Republic of Serbia, the motorway construction is being planned, which will be categorized as A9 and run side-by-side with the existing route.
 The given section would start at Belgrade bypass (which would include Pančevo from the "Pančevo-north" interchange), and end at the border with Romania.
 The planned highway would go south of existing route until Alibunar, and then north until Vatin, where it would be connected to Romania's also-planned A9 motorway and the rest of the Romanian road network.